-Although most dogs love to go outside and explore, exercising outdoors isn’t always possible.
-But just because the weather is bad or you’re too busy to leave the house doesn’t mean your dog has to turn into a total couch potato.
-Keep your precious pooch active with these indoor dog activities.
+Although most dogs love to go outside for playtime and physical exercise, outdoor activities that are a lot of fun aren’t always possible.
+But just because there are rainy days and you don’t want to take your dog out into the bad weather, doesn’t mean your dog has to turn into a total couch potato.
+Keep your precious pooch entertained with these five enriching indoor activities for dogs.

-If you have a long hallway or a large living room, take a few minutes out of your busy day to throw a plush toy or tennis ball and have your dog retrieve it.
-Running back and forth will keep your dog occupied and you won’t have to set foot outside, making this one of the easiest indoor dog activities to try.
+If you have a long hallway or a large living room, take a few minutes out of your busy day to throw their favorite toy or tennis ball and have your dog retrieve it.
+Running back and forth with a new toy is a fun way to keep your dog occupied and you won’t have to set foot outside, making this one of the easiest indoor games to try.

-You don’t need to spend a lot of money to create a basic agility course in your home.
-This approach works best if you have a large basement or rec room, but it can also work if you have a sizable living room.
-Before you begin, look for objects that can be used as part of your agility course.
-To give your dog an opportunity to jump, for example, you can set two boxes about three feet apart and lay a mop or broom across them.
+Having a fun DIY obstacle course inside provides mental stimulation for your canine, and can be extremely useful if you want to do dog training yourself.
+You don’t need to spend a lot of money to create a basic obstacle course in your home so that you can teach your dog basic commands and new tricks.
+This training session approach works best if you have a large basement or rec room, but it can also work if you have a sizable living room.
+Before you begin, look for objects that can be used as part of your obstacle course.
+To give your dog an opportunity to jump, for example, you can set two boxes about three feet apart and lay a mop or broom across them, or just simply hold up a hula hoop and teach your pup to jump through it.
 Create your own weaving event by setting up a series of objects 24 inches apart.
 Have your dog enter on the left side and then weave its way through the course without knocking over any of the items.

 3. Incorporate Exercise Equipment into Your Dog’s Routine